 As a brand manager, you have to be aggressive to achieve a high level of unaided brand awareness.
 While unaided brand awareness doesn't have a financial value of its own, it plays a huge role in driving overall sales and increasing profit.

 3. It Builds Authentic Brand Loyalty

-People buy based on emotions.
+People make purchases based on emotions.

 With so many options available today, people choose brands they trust.
-They follow their gut, and this means relying on the subconscious to make purchase decisions.
+They follow their gut, and this means they rely on their subconscious to make purchase decisions.

 “Driving awareness, both aided and unaided, can be a positive contributor to usage and ultimately loyalty.
 Loyalty (and brand equity) will emerge as a result of a positive experience of interacting with or using your brand.
 Ultimately you want people to try you, love the experience, and continue using you.”

 4. It’s a Sign of Marketing Progress

 What impression did your marketing materials make on your target audience?

 If your brand has a high level of unaided brand awareness, you’ve done your job as a brand manager.
 You’ve demonstrated that you’re doing something right, as customers are responding to your marketing campaigns.